kiranw06/wats1030-intro-to-unix/nix_scavenger_hunt.md

  0.00

 * Run `ps aux` and review the results.
 (Hint: Use `man` to learn more about the `ps` command and options.) *How do you interpret what you see here?*
-This seems to have logged statistics of all the commands that I've ran, interpreting when they started, how long it took to process, what directory was used etc. cabox@box-codeanywhere:~/workspace$ ps aux
+This command logged statistics of all the commands that I've ran, interpreting when they started, how long it took to process, what directory was used etc. cabox@box-codeanywhere:~/workspace$ ps aux
 USER       PID %CPU %MEM    VSZ   RSS TTY      STAT STAR T   TIME COMMAND